bahtiyartan/troia/docs/40DialogBasics.rst

 Please define a dialog that;

  - has two buttons and one textfield on it
- - has a right click menu item that prints the word count of a string symbol which is defined on previous dialog.
+ - has a right click menu item that prints the word count of a string symbol which is defined on previous dialog, to textfield on it.
  - one of its buttons closes the dialog
  - second button has same behavior with its right click menu.